 I've only identified which headers are optional for completeness of documentation.
-Just put them all in, except ones ending in A or B (these are alternatives to a socket)
+Just put them all in.

 Advice About Specific Components

 Please pay close attention to this advice.

 Bridge Rectifier B1

 The bridge rectifier is a four lead component, two leads connect to AC current (marked with a wavy line "~" symbol) and the other two leads are positive (+) and negative (-), which in this case will output 9V DC and ground.
 The bridge rectifier that I use, and which the PCB expects, has the positive (+) and negative (-) leads in diagonally opposite corners.
 Please pay attention and make sure your bridge rectifier has the same lead markings in the same positions as the PCB, and that you put it in the right way.